parmes/parmes/solfec-1.0/user/results.rst

   * steps -- numbers of steps forward

-  * corotated_displacements -- optional co--rotated displacements sampling flag; if 'TRUE' and a call or multiple calls to :ref:`COROTATED_DISPLACEMENTS <solfec-command-COROTATED_DISPLACEMENTS>` was/were made prior to FORWARD, co-rotated displacements will be sampled for every time instant visited by FORWARD (the original sampling interval will be ignored); default: 'FALSE'
+  * corotated_displacements -- optional co--rotated displacements sampling flag; if 'TRUE' and a call or multiple calls to :ref:`COROTATED_DISPLACEMENTS <solfec-1.0-command-COROTATED_DISPLACEMENTS>` was/were made prior to FORWARD, co-rotated displacements will be sampled for every time instant visited by FORWARD (the original sampling interval will be ignored); default: 'FALSE'